anushkumar28/SOC-Project/README.md

 2. **Wazuh Manager Server**:
    - The central hub for collecting and managing security events from Windows 10 agents.
-   - It acts as the nerve center of our SOC setup.
+   - It acts as the nerve centre of our SOC setup.

 3. **Shuffle Integration**:
    - Orchestrates the flow of data—from event collection to response actions.